How to perform Test Automation with CircleCI

 CircleCI Testing

-This is how we can configure and run our test automation using CircleCI.
+This is how you can configure and run our test automation using CircleCI.

 Integrating Browserstack with CircleCI